2,494 pages and posts and 29 ebooks published on GMi

 Letters

-The epistolary Preface to Martin Luther is in the Literary Criticism section of Aesthetics rather than among the genuine Letters.
+The epistolary Preface to Martin Luther is in the Literary Criticism section of Aesthetics pillar rather than among genuine letters in the Letters pillar.

 Bibliography